MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   :scale: 60
   :align: center

   *Figure 14.
 An example of an age-elevation plot.
-Here, AHe ages are predicted (colored triangle) and compared against observed ages from the Sion area (black triangle).
-The log-likelyhood (LL)value is -1.616.*
+Here, AHe and AFT ages are predicted and compared against observations from the Rhone valley area.*

 .. note::
   When plotting predictions from specific locations, and if observed data are provided, a misfit criteria between predicted and observed data is shown on the plot.